rh-mobb/documentation/content/misc/ollama-openwebui/index.md

 ## Set up GPU-enabled Machine Pool

 First we need to check availability of our instance type used here (g5g.2xlarge), it should be in same region of the cluster.
+Note you can use also x86_64 based instance like g4dn*.

 ```bash
 for region in $(aws ec2 describe-regions --query 'Regions[].RegionName' --output text); do